MicrosoftDocs/microsoft-365-community/Community/query-string-url-tricks-sharepoint-m365.md

 Read the official documentation on [Disable SPFx web parts and extensions](/sharepoint/dev/general-development/client-side-web-parts-maintenance-mode#disable-spfx-web-parts-and-extensions).

+## Filtering and sorting modern SharePoint and Microsoft Lists views

+Built into Modern SharePoint and Microsoft Lists and Libraries are some powerful filtering and sorting query string URLs.
+Below are some examples.

+>[!TIP]
+> While the syntax here will help show you the way, you can also build and discover your own query string URLs by using the View's filtering pane.
+As you check boxes for columns in the pane, observe how the URL changes.
+These query string URLs are bookmarkable and sharable!

-## Sort List and Library views in SharePoint and Microsoft Lists
+### Sort List and Library views in SharePoint and Microsoft Lists

-You can add a query string URL to provide a pre-sorted view.
-Here's an example:
+Within any view, you can add a query string to the URL to sort by a column.
+Here's an example, where the column name _Complete_ is sorted ascending:

 `https://<yoursite>.sharepoint.com/sites/Lists/mylist/AllItems.aspx?sortField=Complete&isAscending=true`

-In this example, we're sorting by a column called Complete.
-If we wanted it Descending instead of Ascending, just set `isAscending=false`
+`sortField` is your internal column name, and `isAscending` determines the sort direction (_true_ for ascending, _false_ for descending).

-## Filter Lists and Library views in SharePoint and Microsoft Lists
+### Filter Lists and Library views by column values with FilterField and FilterValue

-SharePoint Lists and Libraries let you filter by specific column values with a query string URL.
-This might let you have a URL that filters a status column, or shows only items where some value is _true_.
+Views can be filtered by specific column values with a query string URL.
+This could let you have a URL that filters by a status column value, or shows only items where some column value is _true_.

-### Fundamental FilterField filtering
+Filtering like this means never having to wait for search.
+SharePoint Search can sometimes take a few minutes to pick up on a change, but this filtering is immediate.

-The minimum needed for this type of filter is:
+In a list or library, the minimum needed for this type of filter is:

 `AllItems.aspx?useFiltersInViewXml=1&FilterField1=<internalFieldName>&FilterValue1=<value>`

 (No `<` `>` brackets, you'd type the actual column value.
 No need for quotes either.)

-Some important notes about this type of filtering:

-- Filtering like this means never having to wait for search.
-SharePoint Search can sometimes take a few minutes to pick up on a change, but this filtering is immediate.
 - `?useFiltersInViewXml=1` tells the List or Library view that you're appending filtering criteria.
+This is only needed in SharePoint Online views.
 - `FilterField1=` is the _key_ and needs to be the internal name of the SharePoint column you want to filter by.
 (If you rename 'Title' to 'Product' in your list, you'll need to use 'Title' in your query string URL.)
+- When filtering yes/no columns, use the number `0` for _no_ and the number `1` for _yes_.
+- You can filter by multiple keys/values by incrementing the number pairs (up to 10), like this:
+`?useFiltersInViewXml=1&FilterField1=<internalFieldName>&FilterValue1=<value>&FilterField2=<internalFieldName2>&FilterValue2=<value>&FilterField3=<internalFieldName3>&FilterValue3=<value>`
 >[!TIP]
->You can find out the internal name by going to List Settings, choosing the column, and looking after the `&Field=` key in the URL.
+>You can find out the internal column name by going to List Settings, choosing the column, and looking after the `&Field=` key in the URL.
 That's using a query string URL to help you make a query string URL!

-- When filtering yes/no columns, use the number `0` for _no_ and the number `1` for _yes_.

-- You can filter by multiple keys/values by incrementing the number pairs (up to 10), like this:
-`?useFiltersInViewXml=1&FilterField1=[internalFieldName]&FilterValue1=[value]&FilterField2=[internalFieldName2]&FilterValue2=[value]&FilterField3=[internalFieldName3]&FilterValue3=[value]`

-**Example**
+**Example Scenario using FilterField**
-You might have a Power Automate Flow set to email a List view status report based on a given product in a list… with hundreds of possible products.
-You wouldn't want to make separate views for each product.
+_You might have a Power Automate Flow set to email a List view status report URL based about a given product in a list… with hundreds of possible products.
+You wouldn't want to make separate views for each product._

 To solve this, you start with your All Items view and append URL query strings to create dynamic URLs for your Flow emails:
 `https://<mytenant>.sharepoint.com/Lists/mylist/AllItems.aspx`